a resource for the a.d. research community

 The Uniform Data Set — detail, comparability, and power

-Also in 2002, NIA appointed an ADC Clinical Task Force and charged it with developing the content for a standardized longitudinal clinical evaluation for use throughout the ADC Program—an evaluation that became the Uniform Data Set (UDS).
+Also in 2002, NIA appointed an ADC Clinical Task Force and charged it with developing the content for a standardized longitudinal clinical evaluation for use throughout the ADC Program — an evaluation that became the Uniform Data Set (UDS).
 NACC worked closely with NIA, the Clinical Task Force, and the ADCs to produce data-collection mechanisms and a database for the UDS, implementing it in September 2005.
-A new version of the UDS is currently under discussion.
-The UDS, which collects prospective and longitudinal clinical data, has grown in size to include nearly 30,000 subjects as of March 2014.
+A new version of the UDS (version 3) was implemented in March 2015.
+The UDS, which collects prospective and longitudinal clinical data, has grown in size to include nearly 33,000 subjects as of September 2015.
 The data are open to both ADC and non-ADC researchers and have resulted in more than 600 publications to date.
-Neuropathology data are available on more than 13,900 subjects; most of the NP data are from subjects in the MDS, but the contribution of the UDS continues to grow, with NP data now available on more than 3,000 subjects that had been followed longitudinally in the UDS.
+Neuropathology data are available on more than 14,000 subjects; most of the NP data are from subjects in the MDS, but the contribution of the UDS continues to grow, with NP data now available on more than 3,000 subjects that had been followed longitudinally in the UDS.
 The NACC database now stands as one of the largest and most comprehensive databases of its type in the world.